Documentation

 What Are Work Instructions?

-When written well, work instructions can result in faster and more efficient training, quality improvements, fewer disruptions, and increased staff satisfaction.
-But when drafted poorly, they can lead to serious consequences, including errors, injuries, delays, and quality issues.
+Well-written instructions can result in faster and more efficient training, quality improvements, fewer disruptions, and increased staff satisfaction.

-So—the better your work instructions are, the more efficient your workplace will be.
+So, the better your work instructions are, the more efficient your workplace will be.

 Work instructions guide workers in four key quality areas: training, reference, problem-solving, and continuous improvement.
 These areas directly relate to the Deming Cycle that identifies fundamental quality planning as “Plan-Do-Check-Act.“